opentable/AndroidCodingChallenge/README.md

 - `publication_date`
 - `multimedia`

-Feel free to make any assumptions you want along the way or use any third party libraries as needed (just document them in a your pull request).
+Feel free to make any assumptions you want along the way or use any third party libraries as needed and document why you used them.

 ### General Instructions:
 - Dont create a PR against this Repo